-Your current principal/supervisor must be a referee, and you may select an additional 2-4 colleagues as your other referees.
+Your current principal/supervisor must be a referee.
 If you are in a new school or setting, your previous principal/supervisor's details must also be provided.
-The principal/supervisor may delegate this responsibility to a deputy/ assistant principal or equivalent member of the senior leadership team of the school/ setting who has significant knowledge of your practice.
+The principal/supervisor may delegate this responsibility to a deputy/assistant principal or equivalent member of the senior leadership team of the school/setting who has significant knowledge of your practice.